Steelhead Jigs: The 11 Best Steelhead Jigs And How To Fish Them

 The paddle tail jig is a good jig for trout, steelhead, and salmon.

-The other method that I use when fishing with jigs for steelhead is to cast them like a lure and use a lift and drop jigging method.
+The other method that I use is to cast them like a lure and use a lift and drop jigging method.
 Some know this as twitching jigs,

 How I do this is, I cast straight across the river and wait until I think my jig has hit the bottom and then reel up the slack and lift the tip of my rod 2 to 3 feet and then slowly lower the tip as I slowly reel in some slack, and then keep repeating until the jig is directly below me.

-Dropping your rod tip too fast is a beginner mistake and if you drop too fast, you will put slack in the line and will not be able to detect the strike.
+Dropping the rod tip too fast is a beginner mistake!
+If I drop the tip too fast, I put slack in the line and will not be able to detect the strike on the drop.
 The key is always to have gentle tension as the jig drops back down to the bottom.

-many river guides use this method or twitching jigs because it works.
-For more on this, check out Twitching Jigs For Steelhead
+Many river guides use this method of twitching jigs because it’s very effective.
+For more on this, check out Twitching Jig Methods For Steelhead.

-When I cast and twitch jigs, I like to use swim jigs and jigs similar to what the bass and walleye guys use.
+When I cast and twitch jigs, I like to use swim jigs and jigs similar to those used by the bass and walleye guys.

 Best Twitching Jigs